se-edu/addressbook-level2/doc/UserGuide.md

 > The file name must end in `.xml` for it to be acceptable to the program.
 >
-> When running the program inside Eclipse, you can set command line parameters before running the program.
+> When running the program inside IntelliJ, you can set command line parameters before running the program.